 Hei tiki: the tiki is considered a lucky charm and the symbol of knowledge and loyalty.

-Maori tattoo designs are unique, and no tattoo can look the same, each will speak out your story and personal experience.
-If you want an incredible and different design, how about going for a Maori tattoo design?
+This designs are unique, and no tattoo can look the same, each will speak out your story and personal experience.
+If you want an incredible and different design, how about going for one?